-To determine which one is best, we need to look at what you need your microphone to achieve for you and your podcast format.
+To determine which is best, we need to look at what you need your microphone to achieve for you and your podcast format.

 If you’re the host of a solo podcast, then the SM48 would be the better option.

-This is because it has a slightly narrower frequency range than the SM58 and, since you won’t be interviewing other people, you don’t need to worry as much about converting different vocal tones.
+This is because it has a slightly narrower frequency range than the SM58, and since you won’t be interviewing other people, you don’t need to worry as much about converting different vocal tones.